 Escondido California

 "Escondido" is a Spanish word meaning "hidden".
-One source says the name originally referred to agua escondida or hidden water; another says it meant "hidden treasure".
+One source says the name originally referred to agua escondida or hidden water or valley; another says it meant "hidden treasure".

 In 1846, during the Mexican–American War, the Battle of San Pasqual was fought southeast of Escondido.
 This battle pitted Mexican forces under Andrés Pico (brother of then-California-governor Pío Pico) against Americans under Stephen W. Kearny, Archibald Gillespie, and Kit Carson.
 A park in Escondido is named for Carson.